Home About Our Work Resources Careers Contact Us

 Not a ‘private matter’

-The social evil, which affects both rich and poor equally, has denied many women the basic human values of respect and freedom of individuality thus restricting them to caged framework of conduct laid out by the society.
-Not only do these women succumb to physical injuries but also face long lasting negative impact on their mental health as a direct consequence of the abuse.
+The social evil, which affects both rich and poor equally, has denied many women the basic human values of respect and freedom of individuality thus restricting them to the caged framework of conduct laid out by the society.
+Not only do these women succumb to physical injuries but also face long-lasting negative impacts on their mental health as a direct consequence of the abuse.

-In order to sooth the male ego, any act of disobedience or mistake by the woman, form the basis of his right to use force in order maintain his dominance within his marriage.
+To soothe the male ego, any act of disobedience or mistake by the woman forms the basis of his right to use force in order maintain his dominance within his marriage.

-Another very important parameter is societal pressure, which causes instances of abuse by men so as to keep intact their image in the society.
-Men justify these acts by simply labeling it as social norm and any act of outsider's/natal family’s intervention or contact with the police is considered as a threat to the marriage.
+Another very important parameter is societal pressure, which causes instances of abuse by men to keep their image in society.
+Men justify these acts by simply labeling it as a social norm and any act of outsider's/natal family’s intervention or contact with the police is considered as a threat to the marriage.

-The study found out that a section of these men who accepted the blame cited stress and frustration as the primary reason to resort to violence.
+The study found that a section of these men who accepted the blame cited stress and frustration as the primary reason for resorting to violence.
 In fact, according to the study, men who undergo stress are more likely to be abusive than those who do not undergo stress.
-Stress is caused mainly due to economic hardships, difficulty of coping with urban lifestyle and lack of personal space.
+Stress is caused mainly due to economic hardships, difficulty in coping with an urban lifestyle, and lack of personal space.
 The study found that men hesitate to share any of these stressors with their friends or family for fear of being labeled ‘weak’.

 Simply labeling the men as violent partners is not the answer to solve the problem; an intervention is required to bring about an effective communication model and to provide them a platform to voice their concerns which will in turn help change their outlook towards domestic violence.

-What needs to be understood are the reasons for the aggressive nature and their source of frustration in order to deconstruct their existing concept of masculinity.
+What needs to be understood are the reasons for their aggressive nature and their source of frustration in deconstructing their existing concept of masculinity.

 Share: